meshapi/grpc-api-gateway/docs/quickstart/generation.md

 # Create a Simple Service

-In this page, we will generate and implement a simple gRPC service.
+In this guide, we will generate and implement a simple gRPC service.
 In the following section, we will add the reverse proxy and the HTTP bindings.

-## Echo service
+## Echo Service

-For the sake of this quick tour, let's create the following proto file.
+To get started, let's create the following proto file.

 ```proto title="echo_service.proto" linenums="1"
 syntax = "proto3";